 ►For info on money matters, read Banking, Money and Taxes in Israel

 "For expats who have disposable income, there are abundant rentals in the major cities, either for families or individuals, especially those who don’t mind having roommates.
-Short term rentals for 6 months and 3 months are also abundant."
+Short term rentals for six months and three months are also abundant."
 See what else Aviva has to say about expat living in Israel in her interview.

 Are you an expat living in Israel?